 If you already have Splunk, using an ELK stack is probably of little interest.

-Unless you’re not fond of Splunk and its costs, not heavily using Splunk’s reporting capabilities, and if an ELK stack might meet your needs.
+You might be interested in an ELK stack if you’re not fond of Splunk and its costs, or are not heavily using Splunk’s reporting capabilities.

+If you’re using a network management tool for syslog, and its syslog support rather limited, or if you’re using syslog-NG, writing syslog to file, and using scripts or occasional manual scans to monitor syslog, then an ELK stack might help you up your game.

 Ownership and control might also be relevant, if Splunk control, permissions, or other issues keep it from meeting your needs.

-On the other hand, if you’re using a network management tool for syslog, and its syslog support rather limited, or if you’re using syslog-NG, writing syslog to file, and using scripts or occasional manual scans to monitor syslog, then an ELK stack might help you up your game.
+If you think an ELK stack might be useful, bear in mind that you would need budget and time to stand up an appropriately-sized ELK server, VM, or cluster and related storage.

 If your organization is already using an ELK stack for app / server functions, then having one tool might be attractive, although ownership / scaling / cost sharing / admin access might be factors.
 The good news is that if you will bring your own hardware (or budget) to run on, there might be in-house resources to provide advice!

 Comparison